oryondark/hjkim/Java/Thread.md

 	}

 ```
-* for success, you can see that look at like the below.
+* if succeed, you can see that look at like the below.
 ```shell
 runnable_0
 runnable_0